Call Us

 Finding a therapist

-Once you’ve made the decision to seek therapy for your mental health challenges or other issues that are going on in your life, it’s important to take the next steps when it comes to finding a therapist.
+Once you’ve made the decision to get therapy for your mental health challenges or other issues that are going on in your life, it’s important to take the next steps when it comes to finding a therapist.

 At Priory, we have an extensive team of qualified therapists who are dedicated to helping you every step of the way towards achieving the fulfilling future you deserve.

 You can search for a therapist near you, or call us and our friendly customer service team will be able to listen to your concerns and recommend the best specialist and treatment centre for your individual needs.
-We’ll also be able to provide more information on the treatment programmes, formats and types of therapy that we’re able to offer at Priory.
+We’ll also be able to provide more information on the treatment programmes, formats and types of therapy we’re able to offer at Priory.

 Remember, whatever challenges you’re going through, whether you’re experiencing symptoms of a mental health condition, or going through other issues in certain areas of your life, you don’t have to struggle on your own.
-Therapy can help you to work through your difficulties in a safe and highly compassionate setting, empowering you to regain control.
+Therapy can help you work through your difficulties in a safe and highly compassionate setting, empowering you to regain control.
 Take that next step today and get in touch – at Priory, we’re here to support you every step of the way.

 Contact us to make an enquiry or for more information